TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 ## Changelog

-- **ALPHA (unversioned).** Initial build.
+- **1.0.0-alpha.** Initial build.
 Low and silent detection in one sensor.
 Value hysteresis on the low check, so a device hovering at the threshold does not flap.
 Once-a-day silent check that spares legitimate daily reporters.
 Include and exclude accepting entities, areas, devices, or labels, with exclude winning.
 Low, silent, and both monitor modes.
 Percentage and binary battery sensors supported.
 Voltage staged for a later build.
-This alpha changelog stays as is until the blueprint runs complete on a live system, at which point it increments to beta.
+Increments to 1.0.0-beta, then 1.0.0, once it runs complete on a live system.

 ## License